lncm/docker-tor/README.md

 ```
 This assumes you have a directory called `data` and a directory called `run` in the current `$PWD`.
 And the config file `torrc` should live in data.

+### Docker-compose

+For your convenience, we have a [docker-compose](https://github.com/lncm/docker-tor/blob/master/docker-compose.yml) file available for you to use too.

+By default this uses host networking and requires `data` and `run` folders to be created and with a [valid torrc file](https://github.com/torproject/tor/blob/master/src/config/torrc.sample.in)

 ### Generating TOR Passwords

 ```bash